docsforadobe/javascript-tools-guide/8 - ExtendScript Tools and Features/localizing-extendscript-strings.rst

 All these identifiers are case sensitive; for example, EN_US is not valid.
 How locale names are resolved
-1. ExtendScript gets the hosting application’s locale; for example, en_US.
+1. ExtendScript gets the hosting application's locale; for example, en_US.
 2. It appends the platform identifier; for example, en_US_Win.
 3. It looks for a matching property, and if found, returns the value string.
 4. If not found, it removes the platform identifier (for example, en_US) and retries.